wiggels/regresshion-check/README.md

 ### Scan Multiple IP Addresses from a File

-To scan multiple IP addresses listed in a file, use the `--file
+To scan multiple IP addresses listed in a file, use the `--file` option followed by the input file:

 Example file contents:
 ```